ADB's Work in Tuvalu

 The international airport in Tuvalu's capital city, Funafuti.
 The airport has no runway lighting, minimal VHF radio and air navigation equipment that restricts operations to daylight hours.

-Since 1993, ADB has committed loans totaling $7.9 million, grants of $52.3 million, and technical assistance worth $8.6 million for Tuvalu.
-Cumulative loan and grant disbursements to Tuvalu from concessional ordinary capital resources and the Asian Development Fund amount to $29.1 million.
+Since 1993, ADB has committed loans totaling $7.9 million, grants of $60.8 million, technical assistance worth $10.7 million, and ADBadministered cofinancing of $2.8 million for Tuvalu.